Newsletter 15, March 2008

 Here is a question we answered recently:

-- Q The Carb Values on the recipes in the Low Carb/Low GI Cookbook don't match up with other values I have - I am concerned that I am now eating more than the 20g a day recommended.
+- Q The Carb Values on the recipes in The Low Carb is Easy Cookbook don't match up with other values I have - I am concerned that I am now eating more than the 20g a day recommended.

-- A The recipes in the Low Carb/Low GI Cookbook show all carb values as 'net' carbs.
+- A The recipes in The Low Carb is Easy Cookbook show all carb values as 'net' carbs.
 When doing Atkins or other low carb diets, you don't need to count the carbs from fibre because the body can't digest them.
 The 20g a day limit you mention is net carbs.

 Many countries including the UK show the net carb and fibre content of a product separately on the nutrition label.
 However, in the US, nutrition labels include the fibre count within the total carb count.
 For this reason, when you're looking up carb counts on product labels, in books or in online databases, you have to be careful to check whether the counts are shown as carbs-including-fibre or net carbs.

-The Low Carb/Low GI Cookbook is designed to cope with whichever way you want to deal with the carb values.
+The Low Carb is Easy Cookbook is designed to cope with whichever way you want to deal with the carb values.
 The carb values given are net carbs, but if you prefer to count carbs-including-fibre, you can adjust the carb count of each ingredient in the recipes and it will automatically retotal them for the recipe for you.

 4) Tell Us What You Think